Amicus Briefs and Letters 2016

 Pinkham v.
 Maine Dept. of Transportation (Me.
 2016)

 The central issue is whether the Court should construe Section 63 to foreclose a litigant from getting from the Department information necessary to enforce legal rights in court.
 To answer this question requires consideration of the principle that courts and litigants should have access to all relevant information, and that such access promotes informed decisions by the courts and public confidence in the justice system.
-Absent countervailing interest sufficient to eclipse this important principle — and an unmistakable legislative intent to recognize such an interest — exceptions to the Freedom of Access Act, 1 M.R.S, § 4oo-414, should not be construed to create statutory privileges preventing litigants from accessing government records in court proceedings.
+Absent a countervailing interest sufficient to eclipse this important principle — and an unmistakable legislative intent to recognize such an interest — exceptions to the Freedom of Access Act, 1 M.R.S, § 4oo-414, should not be construed to create statutory privileges preventing litigants from accessing government records in court proceedings.